 The HeatTrak Heated Snow Melting Walkway Mat is a removable, replaceable mat for melting snow and ice.
 The material is an ultra-durable thermoplastic, that can take a serious beating.
 It’s exceptionally rugged, and can even withstand daily traffic from heavy electric wheelchairs.
 The mats are black in color, and have a textured surface that’s easy to walk on in slick conditions.
 Not only that, but each corner of the HeatTrak mat has a sturdy black metal grommet built into the material.
 These can be secured with rope, or even with masonry nails for semi-permanent installation.
 That said, the material is already quite grippy.
 Under most circumstances, the mat will stay in place pretty well on its own.

 There are three mat sizes available: 24 x 36, 30 x 48 and 40 x 60 inches.
 This allows you to find the right fit for sidewalk sections, stoops, pavers, and stepping stones.
 Each individual mat can work individually, but they’re designed to work as part of a modular system.
 Each has a pair of 12-inch pigtail cords, with proprietary watertight connections at the ends.
-These can be used to daisy-chain multiple mats together, up to a total of 1,500 amps.
+These can be used to daisy-chain multiple mats together, up to a total of 1,500 watts.
 That’s the maximum power draw from a standard household outlet.

 To use the HeatTrak mats, you’ll need their power supply.
 This is sold separately, and consists of a 6-foot cord with a beefy GFCI unit near the three-prong end.
 HeatTrak also offers proprietary 20-inch extension cables, for further spacing out your mats.
 This can be useful for stepping stones, which aren’t always placed close together.